When Night Is Falling: Release

 When Night is Falling gained publicity in Canada when The Globe and Mail pulled advertising for the film featuring an image of two women almost kissing.
 It opened on 4 screens in Canada on May 5, 1995.
 It was given the NC-17 rating by the MPAA, though it surrendered the rating; it was then released with no rating.
 The film was later released onto video with two versions: the original unrated version, and an R rated cut.
-The film makers appealed the NC-17 rating because of the highly negative stigma associated with NC-17 rated films, and because the NC-17 restricts the distribution and actual sales of such movies.
+The film makers appealed the NC-17 rating because of the highly negative stigma associated with NC-17 rated films at the time, and because the NC-17 rating restricted the distribution and actual sales of such movies.
 The appeal, however, was declined, so When Night is Falling was released unrated.

 Reception

 Critical reception

 When Night is Falling received mixed reviews: Siskel & Ebert both gave it "thumbs down"; while Rotten Tomatoes reports an approval rating of 53% based on 17 reviews, with a weighted average of 5.7/10.

 AfterEllen's review was that "this movie is certainly a must see," with "gorgeous cinematography, elegant and symbolic references to mythology and a deliciously satisfying sex scene between two feminine women with amazing chemistry."
 Re-examined 11 years later, the AfterEllen reviewer declared it, "one of the worst movies I have ever loved with a full-hearted, unconstrained passion.
 It has virtually no redeeming qualities, and yet I challenge even the most intellectually rigorous critic not to delight in it."

 In 2010, Curve placed it number 3 on a list of six lesbian movies to swoon over.